mxcul1/Assignment2/README.md

 The system consists of the following components:
 1. A node.js program that reads data from the motion sensor and pushes it to Firebase DB.
 The data is a json object has three attributes (Same App for all spikes):
   1.1.
 Timestamp
   1.2.
 Motion start time
   1.3.
 Motion end time
 Ref: Week 3 Lab sheet
 2. Another program that (different program):
   2.1. listens to the Firebase DB
   2.2.
 For each new object, you have to perform two functions:
     2.2.1.Function 1: Sends email to a pre-defined address if the motion is long 2.2.2.Function 2: Sends another email to a pre-defined address shows how many long and short motions have been detected.

-System Components
-The system consists of the following components:
-1. A node.js program that reads data from the motion sensor and pushes it to Firebase DB.
-The data is a json object has three attributes (Same App for all spikes):
-1.1.
-Timestamp
-1.2.
-Motion start time
-1.3.
-Motion end time
-Ref: Week 3 Lab sheet
-2. Another program that (different program):
-2.1. listens to the Firebase DB
-2.2.
-For each new object, you have to perform two functions:
-2.2.1.Function 1: Sends email to a pre-defined address if the motion is long 2.2.2.Function 2: Sends another email to a pre-defined address shows how many long and short motions have been detected.